gommido/get_location_app/README.md

 # get_location_app

-A Flutter App that get the current location of the user.
+A Flutter App that get the current location of the user using GeoLocator package to get the location and Flutter BLoC cubit as a state managemnet.

 ![alt text](https://github.com/gommido/get_location_app/blob/master/location.gif "Logo Title Text 1")